The Machine Stops: Plot summary

-The story describes a world in which most of the human population has lost the ability to live on the surface of the Earth.
-Each individual now lives in isolation below ground in a standard room, with all bodily and spiritual needs met by the omnipotent, global Machine.
-Travel is permitted, but is unpopular and rarely necessary.
+The story describes a world in which most of the human population has lost the ability to live on the surface of the Earth due to extreme climate changes and toxic air.
+Each individual now lives in isolation below ground in a standard room, with all survival, comfort and entertainment needs met by the omnipotent, global Machine.
+Travel to the surface is permitted but is unpopular and rarely necessary.
 Communication is made via a kind of instant messaging/video conferencing machine with which people conduct their only activity: the sharing of ideas and what passes for knowledge.

 The two main characters, Vashti and her son Kuno, live on opposite sides of the world.
-Vashti is content with her life, which, like most inhabitants of the world, she spends producing and endlessly discussing secondhand 'ideas'.
-Her son Kuno, however, is a sensualist and a rebel.
-He persuades a reluctant Vashti to endure the journey (and the resultant unwelcome personal interaction) to his room.
-There, he tells her of his disenchantment with the sanitised, mechanical world.
+Vashti is content with her life, which, like most inhabitants of the world, she spends producing and endlessly discussing second-hand 'ideas'.
+She enjoys talking to friends but uses her work to defend herself against their invitations to be more social, remaining in her ‘room’ where all her basic needs are met.
+Her son Kuno, however, is passionate, free spirited and a rebel.

+Kuno persuades a reluctant Vashti to endure the long, uncomfortable journey (and the resultant unwelcome personal interaction) to his room.
+He tells her of his disenchantment with the sanitised mechanical world and how this has led to his current troubles.

-He confides to her that he has visited the surface of the Earth without permission and that he saw other humans living outside the world of the Machine.
-However, the Machine recaptures him, and he is threatened with 'Homelessness': expulsion from the underground environment and presumed death.
-Vashti, however, dismisses her son's concerns as dangerous madness and returns to her part of the world.
+He confides to her that he ordered a respirator and strengthened his body enough to explore and found a way to visit the surface of the Earth without permission.
+There, he saw other humans living outside the world of the Machine.

+However mechanical agents of the Machine soon recaptured him and he is now threatened with 'Homelessness': expulsion from the underground environment and all supportive infrastructure, which is expected to result in death.
+Despite the toxicity of the surface air, Kuno longs to return and sees the controlling underground world as a kind of hell.
+Vashti listens to her son's story but considers the implications of his rebellion to be unthinkable, akin to dangerous madness.
+She dismisses his perspective and returns to her part of the world.